USEPA/FrEDI/index.md

 more than 20 category sectors, 48 U.S. states plus the District of Columbia, and population groups.
-When supplied with a user-defined temperature trajectory, FrEDI then applies these temperature-impact relationships to rapidly project annual climate change impacts and damages through the end of the 21st century. <br>
+When supplied with a user-defined temperature trajectory, FrEDI then applies these temperature-impact relationships to rapidly project annual impacts and damages through the end of the 21st century. <br>

 **Recommended Citation:** EPA 2024.
 Technical Documentation on the Framework for Evaluating Damages and Impacts (FrEDI).
 U.S. Environmental